Contract theory: Incentive Design

-In the contract theory, the goal is to motivate employees by giving them rewards.
+In the contract theory, the goal when designing incentives is to motivate employees by giving them rewards.
 Trading on service level/quality, results, performance or goals.
 It can be seen that reward determines whether the incentive mechanism can fully motivate employees.

 In view of the large number of contract theoretical models, the design of compensation under different contract conditions is different.